 There is an increase in the use of computational models, such as agent-

 Since 2005 I have been using virtual environments to test hypotheses on commons dilemmas.
-Two projects are ongoing.
-One is a NSF funded grant led by Dan deCaro from the University of Louisville.
-In this project we will measure how people perceive the process of the experiment with different types of communication in order to derive a better understanding why communication is so effective in avoiding the tragedy of the commons.
+C activities focus on how people perceive the process of the experiment with different types of co in order to derive a better understanding why communication is so effective in avoiding the tragedy of the commons.

-As part of ASU’s Interplanetary Initiative, CBIE is involved in exploring the challenges related to shared resource governance for a future colony on Mars.
-A game is in the process to be developed that will enable us to rehearse the future of a Port of Mars.
-This game is intended to be used to study the collective action challenges when human kind might colonize Mars.
+As part of ASU’s Interplanetary Initiative, CBIE is exploring the challenges related to shared resource governance for a future habitat on Mars.
+A game is developed where players need to choose between investing in the shared infrastructure and individual accomplishments to earn points to win the game.
+You can play the game at https://portofmars.asu.edu/.

 How did our ancestors organize themselves to collect food, hunt and derive raw materials for tools?
 Together with Kim Hill, Curtis Marean and various others, I am developing an agent-

-As part of a led by Marty Anderies I perform experiments in the lab and the field (Colombia, Thailand, Nepal, and India) to understand what attributes of small-
+As part of a led by Marty Anderies I performed experiments in the lab and the field (Colombia, Thailand, Nepal, and India) to understand what attributes of small-